MChoc/Sensorthon/Workshop/1. Environment Setup/README.md

 ### Drivers

+Some windows users may face issues around correctly connecting and uploading their device for the workshop.
+Pre-requeisite drivers may be required for the device to function.

 Go to https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers and download the driver most appropriate for your system you are running.

 ### Visual Studio Code